Adaptive Multi-task Learning for Multi-sector Portfolio Optimization

 \subsection{Selection of Regularization Parameter}

 In practice, we use $k$-fold cross-validation to select value for regularization parameter $\lambda$.
-Specifically, let $R^{(m)}$ denote the sample data available at decision point for sector $m, m = 1,2,\ldots, M$.
-Then we randomly split $R^{(m)}$ into $k$ groups to form $k$ validation sets, denote as $\{R_{1}^{(m)},\ldots,R_{k}^{(m)}\}$.
-For each validation set, the training set is taken to be the rest of $R$.
-For each training set, based on a pre-specified $\lambda$, we can obtain estimations of factor loadings and common factors for all sectors via optimization (\ref{PCA loss Multi}), thus obtaining the minimum variance portfolios for each sector, denoted as $\hat{w}_i^{(m)}(\lambda)$, $i=1,\ldots,k$.
-Thus, $\lambda_{cv}$ is selected to minimize the out-of-sample portfolio risk on the validation set as follows:
+Specifically, for return data $R^{(m)}$ in each market $ m = 1,2,\ldots, M$, we randomly split $R^{(m)}$ into $k$ groups to form $k$ validation sets, denoted by $\{R_{1}^{(m)},\ldots,R_{k}^{(m)}\}$.
+For each validation set $R_{j}^{(m)}, j = 1,\ldots,k$, the remaining observations in $R^{(m)}$ are used as the training set.
+For each training set and a given value of $\lambda$, we obtain estimates of the factor loadings and common factors for all sectors by solving the optimization problem \eqref{PCA loss Multi}; Based on these estimates, the minimum-variance portfolios for each sector are constructed and denoted by $\hat{w}_i^{(m)}(\lambda)$, $i=1,\ldots,k$.
+Then, we select $\lambda_{cv}$ to minimize the out-of-sample portfolio risk on the validation set as follows: